-In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-09, Revenue with Contracts from Customers (Topic 606).
-The ASU introduced a comprehensive, principlesbased framework for recognizing revenue, and, when effective, will supersede the current revenue recognition guidance, including industry-specific guidance.
+In May 2014, FASB issued Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers.
+ASU 2014-09 supersedes the current revenue recognition guidance, including industry specific guidance.
 The guidance introduces a five-step model to achieve its core principal of the entity recognizing revenue to depict the transfer of goods or services to customers at an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.

-Subsequent to the issuance of ASU 2014-09, the FASB issued a number of ASUs clarifying certain matters in ASU 2014-09.
-In August 2015, the original effective dates of ASU 2014-09 were deferred by one year through the issuance of ASU 015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date.
-ASU 2014-09 (as revised) will be effective for the Company beginning January 1, 2019.
-The Company is currently evaluating the impact of this standard on its financial statements.
+The Company adopted ASU 2014-09, effective January 1, 2019, utilizing the modified retrospective approach.
+Management has determined that there was no impact to the Company's revenue recognition policies, and therefore no change to the Company's financial statements as a result of adopting this standard.